Gurjar: Madhya Pradesh

 As of 2022, the Gurjars in Madhya Pradesh are classified as Other Backward Classes.

 Maharashtra

 In Maharashtra, Gurjars are in very good numbers in Jalgaon District.
 Dode Gurjars and Dore Gurjars are listed as Other Backward Classes in Maharashtra.

 Gujarat

 The State took its name from the Gurjara, the land of the Gurjars, who ruled the area during the 700s and 800s.

 They are listed among the Other Backward Classes of Gujarat.

-The Kutch Gurjar Kshatriya (also known as Mistri) and Gurjar Kshatriya Kadia are minority communities of Gujarat which are listed among the Other Backward Classes of Gujarat.

 A few scholars believe that the Leva Kunbis (or Kambis) of Gujarat, a section of the Patidars, are possibly of Gurjar origin.
 However, several others state that the Patidars are Kurmis or Kunbis (Kanbis); Gurjars are included in the OBC list in Gujarat but Patidars are not.

-The Gurjars are a subtype of Kumhar and Prajapati community of Gujarat and are listed among the Other Backward Classes of Gujarat.

 Gurjars of North Gujarat, along with those of Western Rajasthan and Punjab, worship Sitala and Bhavani.